Last Updated October 28, 2020

-Are you trying to keep up with the Joneses?
+Are you tired of trying to keep up with the Joneses?
 I’m here to tell you, keeping up with the Joneses is detrimental to achieving financial freedom.
-In this article, I will show you why keeping up with the status quo will make you broke.
+Find why keeping up with the status quo will make you broke and how you can stop keeping up with the Joneses.

 The term “Keeping up with the Joneses” means always wanting to own expensive objects and do the same things as your neighbors and friends because you are worried you will not appear to be on the same social status as they are.